Is It a Good Time to Buy a Home in Arizona?In general, YES! Why? …

 Bottom Line: If you are currently renting and you really want to own a home in Arizona, this is an incredible time to buy.

+Why Buy a Home Instead of Renting?When you’re renting, you’re paying someone else’s mortgage.
+Owning a home has many benefits.
 If you rent, you are helping someone else obtain the benefits of home ownership.
+Consider this example:

 1300 square foot home with 3 bedrooms and 2 bathrooms in Avondale, AZ.